 3) Invested $15,000 in this principal guaranteed (can't lose money unless Citibank goes out of business) structured not that returns the average returns of the S&P 500, EuroStoxx 50, and Aggregate Bond Index after 5.5 years.
 In retrospect, this was a overly conservative investment that's probably not going to return much at all.

-4) Invested $10,000 via RealtyShares in a Conshy, Pennsylvania commercial property with a target IRR of 18% over five years.
-Don’t let me down East Coast!
+4) Invested $10,000 via Fundrise in a commercial property with a target IRR of 18% over five years.
+Don't let me down East Coast!

 5) Paid down $6,600 of principal on a 2.375% mortgage.